timwredwards/timwredwards.github.io/_posts/2020-02-19-behaviour-driven-development.md

 While these technologies may work reasonably well in creating MVPs or simple CRUD based applications, mobile applications become exponentially more complex the more features are included, and these cross-platform frameworks simply do not provide the level of control or performance necessary to manage this complexity at scale.
 The debugging experience is also often frustrating, particularly when dealing with threading issues.
 This is what Airbnb experienced when they adopted React Native, eventually causing them to [drop the framework](https://medium.com/airbnb-engineering/sunsetting-react-native-1868ba28e30a){:target="_blank"} and move to a native implementation.

-You could also write a c++ cross-platform library, which has it's own set of issues.
+You could also write a c++ cross-platform library, which has its own set of issues.
 Most notably, due to differences in the way mobile operating systems handle concepts such as threading and app lifecycles, debugging becomes an absolute nightmare; tracking down a bug across different frameworks in multiple programming languages becomes almost impossible.
 There are also issues with hiring and retaining staff, as not many c++ engineers want to work on mobile platforms.
 Dropbox recently [tried this approach](https://blogs.dropbox.com/tech/2019/08/the-not-so-hidden-cost-of-sharing-code-between-ios-and-android/){:target="_blank"} and decided to ditch it in favour of separated native implementations

 There is also talk of using [Kotlin](https://kotlinlang.org/docs/reference/multiplatform.html){:target="_blank"} to create cross-platform mobile frameworks, but it remains yet to be seen if this can alleviate any of these aforementioned c++ issues.

 As it stands, there's simply no incentive for Apple or Google to make cross-platform development easy, and I see no convincing 3rd party alternative(s).
-This means both business logic and UI must written separately for all platforms, but there are things we can do to make this easier...
+This means both business logic and UI must be written separately for all platforms, but there are things we can do to make this easier...

 ## Behaviour Driven Development (BDD)